This post may contain affiliate links or codes.

 I was always involved with NHF or WFH, as well as local hemophilia support groups, which also helped.
 Nowadays there is a bigger network of hemophilia physical therapists, so I have a range of regional mentors that I use to connect other therapists who are interested in learning.

 There are also more textbooks and research articles that are available for baseline hemophilia and PT information.
 I frequently offer free “Hemophilia and PT 101” webinar trainings to any PTs who are interested.
-If you’re interested, please reach out to me directly through the site!

 Do you have any special advice for someone pursuing a role like this?